NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 #### sensor polling Example 1
 There is 20 sensors in a NSM endpoint.
-* Sensor S1~S5 are PID sensor(temp, power or energy) and updated by Priority polling
+* Sensor S1~S5 are PID sensor(temp, power or energy) and updated by Priority polling.
 * Sensor S6~S20 are State sensor by Round-Robin polling
 * Polling S1~S5 are completed within a timer period(<250ms).